logical-mechanism/Assist/README.md

 ## Using the library

-Add this to the dependency seciton of the `aiken.toml` file:
+Add this to the dependency section of the `aiken.toml` file:

 ```
 [[dependencies]]